Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Numerical experiments

 In the last group of simulations, we perform another experiment to illustrate that with a proper setting of the initial state's distribution, REINFORCE-IP is able to find good approximations of both of the two solutions without the need to retrain the model.
 Suppose we are given the a priori information that one solution is near $3\mathbf{x}_e/4$ and the other is near $-3\mathbf{x}_e/4$ (but we do not know that the true solutions are equal to $4/3$ of the given vectors).
 With this information, in the $\bm{\theta}$-updating process we set initial state $\bm{x}_0$ of each trajectory as either $3\mathbf{x}_e/4$ or $-3\mathbf{x}_e/4$, each with a probability of $50\%$.
-Figure \ref{example1-2log} shows the performance of the policy $\pi_\theta$ that is updated repeatedly according to Eq. (\ref{REINFORCE}) and the performance is computed by the following procedure.
-(1) Use $\pi_{\bm{\theta}}$ to generated $L=1000$ trajectories of length $T=10$.
-(2) The last-step state $\bm{x}_{T-1}$ in each trajectory is taken as an estimate of the solution, and hence we have 1000 estimates, $\{\bm{x}_{l,T-1}\}_{l=1}^{1000}$.
-(3) The K-mean algorithm is then applied to divide $\{\bm{x}_{l,T-1}\}_{l=1}^{1000}$ to two groups.
-Compute the mean of each group, denoted as $\bar{\bm{x}}_1$ and $\bar{\bm{x}}_2$.
-(4) The performance of $\pi_{\bm{\theta}}$ is computed as $(R(\bar{\bm{x}}_1,\bm{0})+R(\bar{\bm{x}}_2,\bm{0}))/2$.